 Where to apply for a Spanish Master’s degree?

-Although there are websites that can help you with your application for a University in Spain, the best route you can take is to check your choice programme’s website and follow the instructions there.
+Although there are websites that can help you with the application for a university in Spain, the best route you can take is to check your favourite programme’s website and follow the instructions there.